 To meet these challenges, you need an optimized inventory management and pricing engine with accurate item-level demand forecasting.
 You also require a manufacturing-specific forecasting tool that works in an imperfect, unpredictable, and rapidly changing business landscape.
 And you need a forecasting solution that can accommodate even the most detailed, business-related nuances.

-DataRobot AI offers a seamless way to significantly improve business results by automating, simplifying, and democratizing AI-driven supply chain management.
+DataRobot AI Platform offers a seamless way to significantly improve business results by automating, simplifying, and democratizing AI-driven supply chain management.

 Less Friction, More AI.
 Get Started Today With a Free 30-Day Trial.